fusionjs/rfcs/text/0000-dependency-injection.md

 In AngularJS, the DI API required registering services to stringly-typed names.
 This comes with the limitation that two services can't have the same human-readable "name" and that there's no source of truth cataloguing what names are used within the DI container.

 This RFC solves these issues by making names unique and not stringly-typed.
-In addition, using unique tokens makes it more natural to support userland dependency registration.
+In addition, using unique tokens makes it more natural to support userland dependency registration, and it makes it easier to support Flow type checking.

 ### Factories instead of app.configure

-It's possible to inject configuration using the dependency-less plugin pattern:
+Injecting configuration can be done by registering another dependency:

 ```js
 // config.js